Haonan-Ling/haonan-ling.github.io/team/index.md

 **Prospective PhD students** who are interested in joining my group are welcome to apply to the Mechanical and Aerospace Engineering department at UCF for admission in Fall 2025.
 Please mention our group when submitting your application materials.

 We are now looking for:
-- 1 PhD student to work on 2D materials-based device research and engineering.
-Past experience in nanofabrication processes, material characterization, nanophotonics and electronics is highly desired but not necessary - a willingness to learn and take action is more important.
+- 1 PhD student to work on **2D materials-based device research and engineering**.
+Past experience in nanofabrication processes, material characterization, nanophotonics and electronics* is highly desired but not necessary - a willingness to learn and take action is more important.
-- 1 PhD student to work on optical spectroscopy for material characterization and exploration.
+- 1 PhD student to work on **optical spectroscopy for material characterization and exploration**.
 Background in optics, spectroscopic and microscopic techniques, applied physics is preferred but not required - what truly matters is a strong desire to learn and take initiative.
 <!-- end of the list -->

 Motivated Master and undergraduate students, especially in engineering, chemistry, and physics, with a strong interest in learning optics, nanophotonics, spectroscopic techniques, 2D materials, and applied physics are encouraged to apply.